sg893052/sonic-buildimage/manageability/config-setup.md

 # 3 Unit Tests

 1. Install SONiC firmware image on an empty disk using ONIE or similar bare metal provisioning tool.
 Verify that a factory default configuration is created.

 2. Delete startup-config and reboot the switch.
 Verify that a factory default configuration is created.

 3. Install a new SONiC firmware image using the "sonic_installer install" command and reboot the switch to boot into the newly installed image.
 Verify that the startup-config file used in the old SONiC firmware is restored to be used by the new image.

 4. When ZTP is enabled, verify that the ZTP configuration is loaded when the SONiC switch boots without a startup-config.
 Factory default config does not get created in this case.

 5. Verify that the updategraph service takes over the config creation role if it is enabled and SONiC switch boots without a startup-config.

 6. Verify that the user specified config-setup-factory hooks are executed when the switch boots without a startup-config.

 7. Verify that the user specified config-migration-pre hooks are executed when a new SONiC firmware image is installed.

 8. Verify that when the switch boots into a newly installed SONiC image, the user specified config-migration-post hooks are executed.

 9. Verify that the exit status of the user defined hooks is correctly read and reported by the config-setup service in syslog.
 If the hook script is syntactically incorrect, it will be reported with failed exit status.

 10. When the switch boots with a saved startup-config, verify that the config-setup service does not perform any additional actions.

 11. Verify that the user can execute the "config-setup factory" command manually without requiring a switch reboot.

 12. Verify that the user can execute the "config-setup backup" command multiple times so that any new configuration file changes are picked up again.

 13. Verify that when a config-setup hook script issues a switch reboot, all the hook scripts previously executed are not executed again upon subsequent  switch boot.

 14. Verify that config-migration hook scripts are executed even when the switch boots in warm boot mode.
 This will allow scripts to perform any actions required for some applications which are not covered by the warm boot functionality.

 15. Verify that config-setup-factory hook scripts are not executed when switch boots in warm boot mode.

 16. Verify that the config-migration-pre and config-migration-post hook scripts are automatically migrated to the newly installed image.

 17. Verify that the config-migration-pre and config-migration-post hook scripts migrated to the newly installed image do not overwrite hook scripts with same name in the newly installed image.

 18. Verify that the installer migration scripts provided as part of the SONiC installer image are executed after the executing the hooks defined in config-migration-pre.
 This action is performed by the *config-setup backup* command.

+19. Verify ConfigDB downgrade migration across two major releases where there is a ConfigDB version change

+20. Verify ConfigDB downgrade migration across two manor releases within a major release where there is a configDB version change

+21. Verify ConfigDB downgrade migration between daily builds across two different releases where there is a configDB version change

+22. Verify that when ConfigDB downgrade migration fails, the switch boots with a default configuration when ZTP is disabled or switch performs ZTP discovery if ZTP is enabled

+23. Verify that the ConfigDB downgrade migration is restricted by the minimum version specified in the ConfigDB map file

 # 4 Appendix